XDM: Improving Sequential Deep Matching with Unclicked User Behaviors for Recommender System: EXPERIMENTAL SETUP

 \subsection{Datasets}

-As we have discussed, incorporating unclicked sequences into sequential recommendation is a novel exploration, where few of benchmark datasets exists.
-Hence we construct two large-scale datasets collected from the logs of running recommender systems from Mobile Taobao and Tmall platforms\footnote{Popular E-commerce applications with tens of millions of active items (\url{www.taobao.com} and \url{www.tmall.com}).} within the time period from 2019/12/27 to 2020/01/03.
-The collected data contains user portrait features, user complete behavior sequences including clicked and unclicked ones.
-Each behavior is described from different feature scales, \ie item ID, leaf category, first level category, brand and shop.
-Those features are mapped into embedding space from one-hot vector for user/item representation as shown in Section~\ref{sec:method}.
-Note that dataset in \cite{lv2019sdm} is also sampled from Taobao, but they do not contain unclicked items and the data is not available for the public.
+As we have discussed, incorporating unclicked sequences into sequential recommendation is a novel exploration, where few of benchmark datasets exist.
+Hence we construct two large-scale datasets collected from the logs of running recommender systems from Mobile Taobao and Tmall platforms\footnote{Popular E-commerce websites with ten millions of active items~(\url{www.taobao.com} and \url{www.tmall.com}).}, within the time period from 2019/12/27 to 2020/01/03.
+The collected data contains user portrait features, user complete behavior sequences including clicked and unclicked items.
+Note that dataset in \cite{lv2019sdm} is also sampled from Taobao, but they do not contain unclicked items and the data is not public available.
 For the training/validation/test dataset split and evaluation pipeline, we directly followed the well-defined procedure in~\cite{lv2019sdm}.

-During data collection, one crucial issue is to prepare unclicked data, which is a kind of implicit feedback in our experimental platforms.
-They contain a large number of noises or uninformative signals, while they are the vast majority of all user behaviors.
-So we propose to use the following pre-defined filtering rules for selecting unclicked data with less noises

-\begin{enumerate} \item Select latest impressed items of a user that were not clicked within the past three days as unclicked candidates. \item Only keep those unclicked items that are exposed to a user more than $k$ times (set $k=1$ in this work) in the above unclicked candidates. \end{enumerate}

-Items impressed to a user many times yet not clicked indicate that his/her preference at this stage is not strong.
-We choose those items naturally to form the unclicked sequence for each user.
-The maximum length of unclicked sequences was set to 100 for the sake of effective sequential modeling.
-Table~\ref{tab:dataset} shows the statistical information of our datasets.